Directly to the content

 • A brisk walk

-After cold, light and exercise, the body is ready for rehydration - but not simply with still water.
-This is because we lose electrolytes through sweating, breathing at night and cold stimuli.
-If you only replace with pure water, you risk an imbalance.
+After cold, light, and movement, the body is ready for Rehydration – but not simply with still water.
+Because: We lose electrolytes through sweating, nighttime breathing, and exposure to cold.
+Replacing only with pure water risks creating an imbalance..

 My setup: